 Independent software vendors (ISVs), system integrators (SIs) and other third parties that wish to integrate with WhatsApp for their customers must follow a specific process.
 This guide explains the procedure for setting up a WhatsApp integration with third parties.
-The following topics are covered:

 - Who does this guide apply to?

-- WhatsApp ISV Onboarding Is Manual
+- WhatsApp ISV and End Client Onboarding Explained

 Who does this guide apply to?

-This guide applies to anyone who is implementing WhatsApp Business API on behalf of their end client or a brand that they do not own.
+This guide applies to anyone who is implementing the WhatsApp Business API on behalf of their end client or a brand that they do not own.
 This includes any ISVs that wish to manage their customers' WhatsApp integrations in their own Twilio subaccounts or Twilio projects.

 This does not apply to brands that set up WhatsApp on a Twilio account that is directly owned by them.
 For example, if Owl Shoe Store creates their own Twilio account and invites a systems integrator to that account to help with the WhatsApp integration, then this guide does not apply, as that's not considered an ISV setup.